ravdy/devops-project-workshop/lab-docs/L13-Kubernetes_secrets.md

      `email address`: valaxytech@gmail.com
      `password`: <passwrod>

-2.  `optional` To pull an image from jfrog at the docker level, we should go into jfrog using username and password
+2. To pull an image from jfrog at the docker level, we should log into jfrog using username and password
 ```sh
  docker login https://valaxy01.jfrog.io
 ```